 Each physical range has nominal range limit.
 Specifications are applicable only to measurements up to nominal range limit.
 Each physical range features also some over range, which is approximately 25% higher than nominal range limit.
-Measurements can be normally performed in the over range, but higher linearity error should be expected and taken into account in the uncertainty budget.
+Measurements can be normally performed in the over range, but significantly higher linearity error should be expected and taken into account in the uncertainty budget.

-Apart from the physical ranges, UT-ONE measurement subsystem implements also 2 virtual autoranges for eac variant.
-Autoranges are implemented to simplify configuration of acquisition channels, so the user doesn't need to know the expected resistance of the thermometer probe.
-When using autoranging, UT-ONE first samples the approximate value of prober resistance and then selects the optimal physical measurement range accordingly.
+Apart from the 31 physical ranges, UT-ONE measurement subsystem implements also 5 virtual autoranges.
+Autoranges are implemented to simplify configuration of acquisition channels, so the user doesn't need to know the expected resistance or emf of the thermometer probe.
+When using autoranging, UT-ONE first samples the approximate value of prober resistance or emf and then selects the optimal physical measurement range accordingly.
 Note that there is no difference in accuracy or measurement speed between autorange and equivalent manually-selected physical range.